kushalsamant/coherence/getintouch.md

 I protect my time carefully because family comes first, work second, and whatever’s left I use to recharge (usually through travel).
 By keeping a structured consultation process, I can show up fully present and give you the best of my creative and professional energy.

 Both [Paul Graham’s](http://paulgraham.com/makersschedule.html) essay on the maker’s schedule and [Ryan Holiday’s](https://thoughtcatalog.com/ryan-holiday/2017/01/to-everyone-who-asks-for-just-a-little-of-your-time) piece on time requests really capture why this matters - they’re worth a read if you’re curious.
-If you’d like to discuss your project or collaborate, you can book a session.
-You can read the Terms&nbsp;of&nbsp;Use for 1:1&nbsp;Consultation below.
-All consultations are scheduled via Setmore services, so you can see availability and pick a slot that works for you.
+If you’d like to discuss your project or collaborate, you can read the Terms&nbsp;of&nbsp;Use for 1:1&nbsp;Consultation below.

 <div class="roadmap-spacer-1"></div>
 <p>